-Faculty members, students, or staff members having questions about whether educational, literary, and media materials they are preparing or planning to prepare should be considered university-commissioned shall petition their department chair, who will notify the Office of Technology Transfer of the circumstances surrounding the projects.
+Faculty members, students, or staff members having questions about whether educational, literary, and media materials they are preparing or planning to prepare should be considered university-commissioned shall petition their department chair, who will notify the Intellectual Property Office of the circumstances surrounding the projects.
 The petition should contain brief descriptions of the materials to be produced and the resources to be used, as well as a statement concerning the time the authors or creators will devote to its preparation.
-The Office of Technology Transfer shall request that the Intellectual Property Committee review a production of the works in accordance with the procedures described above.
+The Intellectual Property Office shall request that the Intellectual Property Committee review a production of the works in accordance with the procedures described above.